More about Folk in Motion

 Folk in Motion is rooted in Canning Town in the London 2012 Host Borough of Newham, and actually developed from an exhibition: Ju's Canning Town Folk.
 The exhibition explores the part played by local young people and youth workers in the founding of the Society, and was installed at Cecil Sharp House from 27 September to 4 December 2011 as part of the English Folk Dance and Song Society (EFDSS) centenary celebrations.
 In August 2011, when Ju was creating an animation of three Playford dances for the exhibition, she realised that with just a little more adaptation they could be choreographed for wheelchair users.
 Ju says: "A century on, it's good to see that Canning Town is still making its own unique contribution to the world of folk!"

-Folk in Motion is now liaising with the charity WhizzKidz to make wolk available to young wheelchair users; runs the East London Wheelchair Dance Club which meets on alternate Fridays from 5-15-6/15pm at Durning Hall in Forest Gate; and is working to promote wolk throughout the country.
+Folk in Motion runs the East London Wheelchair Dance Club which meets on alternate Fridays from 5-15-6/15pm at Durning Hall in Forest Gate; and is working to promote wolk throughout the country.
 In January 2014 the company returned to Cecil Sharp House for a further development week; and on 15 February 2014 presented a free concert at EFDSS, Access All Areas!, to celebrate the new lift access to all floors.
-The East London Wheelchair Dance Club has also demonstrated wolk at the 2014 and 2015 Dance Around the World Festivals at Cecil Sharp House.
+The East London Wheelchair Dance Club has also demonstrated wolk at the 2014 and 2015 Dance Around the World Festivals at Cecil Sharp House and at a special performance in 2016 to commemorate the loss of four EFDSS dancers at the Battle of the Somme.
+In 2017 we organised the UK's first wheelchair dance flashmob with the charity WhizzKidz.

 The WhizzKidz youth team enjoy a wolk taster session in Birmingham in September 2012.